Previous Names: Banstead Asylum, Banstead Mental Hospital, (Third) Middlesex County Lunatic Asylum

 After World War II the formation of the National Health Service brought all former County mental hospitals under its aegis along with most other forms of healthcare.
 During NHS management the hospitals catchment area was concentrated around the area of Victoria and the West End of London.
 A new boiler house was constructed and various infrastructure improvements took place.
 Under successive health authority reorganisations links were formed with Horton Hospital which served the same catchment area and ultimately bring about Banstead Hospital’s closure.
 Under the Victoria Area Health Authority, latterly the Riverside District Health Authority space was made at Horton and Banstead through rehabilitation and discharge and beds were closed.
 Patients occupying beds at Horton who were not originally from the Health Authority’s catchment area were relocated to other hospitals and the space made available allowed a wholesale transfer of the remaining residents from Banstead to Horton.
 Banstead Hospital became the first large scale mental hospital in the London area to close in line with care in the community, but its closure was not deemed a successful model.
 The intention of closing large mental hospitals was to bring about relocation of patients to community settings based on their levels of independence but instead Banstead had been closed merely by mass transfer to an alternative site which was to forestall the eventual closure of that institution.

-Since closure the hospital site was acquired by Her Majesty’s Prison Service and the main hospital site demolished.
+Since closure the hospital site was acquired by His Majesty’s Prison Service and the main hospital site demolished.
 A large category B prison complex known as High Down was erected in its place and opened in 1992.
 The adjacent site to the north was developed as the category C, male Down View Prison which incorporated existing hospital buildings into its complex.
 These included the acute hospital, nurse’s home and two senior staff residences.
 Down View Prison was subsequently reopened in 2001 as a female closed prison with young offenders institution using the existing buildings.
 The main entrance to both prisons utilises the Banstead Hospital gate from High Downs Road and part of the gate pillars and adjacent lodge still exist.
 Within the car park of High Down Prison stands a monument to Banstead Hospital comprising of the pediment which once formed part of the administration block complete with crest.
 The former farm survives in private use as Fairlawn Paddocks adjacent to the former burial ground.